RutwikDeuskar/GSTR-1-Summery-Report-Automation/README.md

 ## Project Overview

 This project automates the generation of GSTR-1 reports using Python and Pandas, eliminating the need for manual processing in Excel.
 It extracts, cleans, and structures GST-related data, ensuring accurate and efficient reporting for tax compliance.
+Utilise the .ipynb file to comprehend the coding process.

 ### Key Features: